EJOOSTEROP/docker-copier/README.md

 You can read the copier documentation [here](https://copier.readthedocs.io/en/stable/).

-This repository is cloned from [here](https://github.com/cbp44/docker-copier), and re-purposed primarily for personal use.
+This repository is forked from [here](https://github.com/cbp44/docker-copier), and re-purposed primarily for personal use.

 ### Features
 - Based on official `python:3.10-alpine` image